 Go figure and be in the know!

 How does it affect me?

 1.)
-If you own a Honolulu condotel, e.g. the Ilikai, Ilikai Marina, Waikiki Shore, Luana Waikiki, or Trump Tower Waikiki, etc. and, for the next 5 years (!) you do not plan on renting your unit as a short-term vacation unit for less than 30-days per tenant, than you may apply for the residential dedication and claim the lower property tax rate.
+If you own a Honolulu condotel, e.g. the Ilikai, Ilikai Marina, Waikiki Shore, Luana Waikiki, or Trump Tower Waikiki, etc. and, for the next 5 years (!) you do not plan on renting your unit as a short-term vacation unit for less than 30 days per tenant, then you may apply for the residential dedication and claim the lower property tax rate.

 2.)
 If you use the unit for short term vacation renting while the 5-year residential dedication is in place, you will be charged back taxes including the full fiscal year prior to the violation, equal to the difference in tax rate, plus a 10% penalty.

 Click here to download the Petition form and file by September 1st.

 It appears the city is trying to reduce work load and increase revenue at the same time.
 The higher tax rate could be triggered for unassuming owners that have had previously filed a ‘Declaration Regarding Condominium Use’, which will now be void.

 A full fiscal year retroactive back taxes could mean 12 to 24 months additional taxes, depending on the timing, plus the penalty adds up to some significant bucks.
 This could catch some people by surprise.

 The burden is on the home owner to keep current.
 That’s why we write this blog!
 Sign up for updates 😉

 — Here is a copy of the City letter mailed to about 8,000 Honolulu property owners on 7/7/2017: